 False truffles belong to another group that produce underground fruiting bodies that emit a smell that attracts small marsupials like woylies.
 They dig them up and eat them and spread the spores in their dung.
 There are no woylies left in Foxes Lair, but I have recently seen similar groups of holes that must have been dug by kangaroos.

-The images below show a large puffball with stages of spore release.
+The images below show a large puffball in progressive stages of spore release.